manutter51/beanbag/README.md

     (careful-fn other-fn nil) ;              => prints "Fn wasn't ready, try again later" (careful-fn other-fn 4) ;                => prints 5

-The when-result block returns the your function's result if the function succeeds, or nil if the function fails.
+The cond-result block returns the your function's result if the function succeeds, or nil if the function fails.

 Footnote: Use the (beanbag? coll) predicate to check whether a given data structure